cselab/pypi4u/README.md

 ```
 [PARAMETERS]
 #defining the parameters for CMA

-bounds = 0 10 #upper and lower bound, the parameters must be within these bounds
+bounds = 0 5 #upper and lower bound, the parameters must be within these bounds
-x_0 = 5 5 5 5 #starting point, initial guess for the theta vector (the last entry of the vector corresponds to the guess of the error term)
+x_0 = 2.5 2.5 2.5 1 #starting point (first two elements are theta) and then error
-sigma_0 = 5 #initial standard deviation
+sigma_0 = 2.5 #initial standard deviation
 ```

 These specific parameters can be interpreted as following: